 Product returns - Customers have the right to return product that is within six months or less of the labeled expiration date or that is past the expiration date by no more than twelve months.
-Twirla was commercially launched in December 2020 and there were no returns as of December 31, 2021.
-As time passes and historical data becomes available, the Company will begin to use historical sales and return data to estimate future product returns.
+Twirla was commercially launched in December 2020 and with limited historical sales data, an estimate for product returns as of December 31, 2022 was made based on industry standard data and trend analysis.
+Estimated product returns are recorded as contra trade accounts receivable on the balance sheet.

 Chargebacks - Certain government entities and covered entities will be able to purchase the product at a price discounted below WAC.
-The Company is currently in the process of finalizing agreements with these types of entities.
 The difference between the government or covered entity purchase price and the wholesale distributor purchase price of WAC will be charged back to the Company.
 The Company estimates the amount in chargebacks based on the expected number of claims and related cost that is associated with the revenue being recognized for product that remains in the distribution channel at the end of each reporting period.
 Estimated chargebacks are recorded as contra trade accounts receivable on the balance sheet.

 Rebates - The Company will be subject to mandatory discount obligations under the Medicaid and Tricare programs.
-The Company is currently in the process of finalizing these agreements with Medicaid and Tricare.
 The rebate amounts for these programs are determined by statutory requirements or contractual arrangements.
 Rebates are owed after the product has been dispensed to an end user and the Company has been invoiced.
 Rebates for Medicaid and Tricare are typically invoiced in arrears.
 The Company estimates the amount in rebates based on the expected number of claims and related cost that is associated with the revenue being recognized for product that remains in the distribution channel at the end of each reporting period.
-Rebate estimates are recorded as other current liabilities on the balance sheet.
+Rebate estimates are recorded as other current liabilities in accrued expenses on the balance sheet.

 Co-payment assistance - The Company offers a co-payment assistance program to commercially insured patients whose insurance requires a co-payment to be made when filling their prescription.
 This is a voluntary program that is intended to provide financial assistance to patients meeting certain eligibility requirements.
 The Company estimates the amount of co-payment assistance based on the expected number of claims and related cost that is associated with the revenue being recognized for product that remains in the distribution channel at the end of each reporting period.
-Co-payment assistance estimates are recorded as other current liabilities on the balance sheet.
+Co-payment assistance estimates are recorded as other current liabilities in accrued expenses on the balance sheet.

-The following table provides a summary of the Company's sales allowances and related accruals for the year ended December 31, 2021 which have been deducted in arriving at revenues, net.
+The following table provides a summary of the Company's sales allowances and related accruals for the year ended December 31, 2022 which have been deducted in arriving at revenues, net.

-Dece nber 31, Allow ances for Pa yments & Dec ember 31, 2020 current period sales credits 2021 Customer credits, discounts and allowances \$ 187 \$ 825 \$ (641) \$ 371 Rebates and co-pay assistance 116 1,055 (502) 669 Total \$ 303 \$ 1,880 \$ (1,143) \$ 1,040
+Dece ember 31, Alle Allowances for yments & December 3 2021 current period sales credits 2022 Customer credits, discounts and allowances (contra accounts receivable) \$ 371 \$ 5,891 \$ (3,268) \$ 2,994 Rebates and co-pay assistance (accrued expenses) 669 4,434 (2,771) 2,332 Total \$ 1,040 \$ 10,325 \$ (6,039) \$ 5,326